Akshay-Jhijhautia/Git_Linux/README.md

 26. git add <file 1> <file 2> <file 3> -> this command will add multiple file changes together in the staging area.

-27. git add. -> this command will add all files from working repositories to staging area.
+27. git add . -> this command will add all files from working repositories to staging area.

-28. git clone ->
+28. git pull <remote name> <branch name> -> downloads latest changes from the branch of the mentioned remote in your local repo.